dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 .. figure:: images/source.png
    :align: center

-   The current location arrow in the debugger’s source pane.
+   The current location arrow in the debugger's source pane.

 The line at which the arrow is located is not always precisely correct, because optimizations carried out by the compiler may have produced